 By Carole Ottenheimer | April 28, 2023

-In honor of Military Appreciation Month, we sat down with veteran and business member Joe Maioriello to hear about his journey from the military to business ownership and how owning a business changed his future.
+We sat down with Veteran and business member Joe Maioriello to hear about his journey from the military to business ownership and how owning a business changed his future.

 Finding the Perfect Solution

 After much thought, they decided, “We should start a business!”
 So, in 2017, they kicked open the doors to Veteran Built HomesTM.
 Originally, they wanted to be real estate investors and decided to start off small.
 Since they had developed expertise in construction during their time as Navy Seabees (also known as United States Naval Construction Battalions), it seemed only natural to start by flipping distressed properties.
 An added bonus—Joe’s wife was a real estate agent who could help them when it came time to sell the properties they had rehabbed.